6 ways legal cannabis will transform the CPG industry

 Corn chips.
 Cookies.
 Puffed cheese snacks.
 All foods typically loved by those that experience “the munchies.”
 Increased appetite as a side effect of THC consumption has historically been played for laughs, but after increased legalization, it has become a legitimate driving market force.

-"Nielsen data shows that growth rates for both candy and snacks are rising faster in these areas than in geographies where cannabis has yet to be legalized for recreational use." - Prepared Foods
+"Nielsen data shows that growth rates for both candy and snacks are rising faster in [areas where cannabis is legal] than in geographies where cannabis has yet to be legalized for recreational use." - Prepared Foods

-Prepared Foods agrees: "Nielsen data shows that growth rates for both candy and snacks are rising faster in these areas than in geographies where cannabis has yet to be legalized for recreational use."
+Prepared Foods agrees: "Nielsen data shows that growth rates for both candy and snacks are rising faster in [areas where cannabis is legal] than in geographies where cannabis has yet to be legalized for recreational use."

 Additionally, demand for cannabis and CBD infused edible snack products is increasing.
 'Eating your cannabis' is seen as safer and more discrete than smoking, and so appeals to parents, grandparents, and young professionals that may be hesitant to use it otherwise.